seamapi/docs/docs/device-guides/hubitat-elevation-hub.md

 This integration supports devices connected to a Hubitat Hub.

+For detailed information about the Hubitat-connected devices that Seam supports, see our [Hubitat Supported Devices page](https://www.seam.co/manufacturers/hubitat).

 We support the following features:

 * [Triggering web lock and unlock actions](../products/smart-locks/lock-and-unlock.md) for devices with this capability